 - (2019) Bridging the gap between sustainable FM and sustainable buildings an exploratory study of six public buildings in Norway.
 Facilities.

 - (2019) Defining a niche for Facilities Management in Smart Cities.
 IOP Conference Series: Earth and Environmental Science (EES). vol. 352 (1).

 - (2019) A cross-country perspective on solar energy in urban planning: Lessons learned from international case studies.
 Renewable & Sustainable Energy Reviews. vol. 108.

 - (2018) Intermediaries for knowledge transfer in integrated energy planning of urban districts.
-Technology Forecasting and Social Change.
+Technological Forecasting and Social Change.

 - (2018) Identifying and supporting exploratory and exploitative models of innovation in municipal urban planning; key challenges from seven Norwegian energy ambitious neighborhood pilots.
-Technology Forecasting and Social Change. vol. 142.
+Technological Forecasting and Social Change. vol. 142.